Getting Started with Corfix Payroll.

 More on Independent Contractors

-15. Complete KYB compliance
+13. Complete KYB compliance

 Ensure the Know Your Business (KYB) process is completed and cleared for regulatory compliance and financial integrity.
+Your onboarding team will provide you with a unique link to complete your KYB.

 Understanding KYB (Know Your Business)

-16. Verify the ROE authorization form
+14. Verify the ROE authorization form

 ROE Consent Form (If you would like for Corfix to submit ROE's on your behalf)